 - Alert humans when model confidence drops below threshold

-Frequently asked questions about production ML failures
+Frequently asked questions

 Why do machine learning models degrade in production?
-Most models degrade after deployment because production stops resembling training.
+Most models degrade because production stops resembling training.
 Data quality slips, feature pipelines change, monitoring stays focused on infrastructure instead of model health, ownership is fuzzy, and training-serving skew creates day-one mismatch.
 The model weights are often fine; the surrounding system is what changed.

 What is the most common cause of ML failure in production?
 Data quality degradation and training-serving skew together account for the majority of production ML failures.
 The model itself is rarely the problem — it’s the data pipeline, feature engineering inconsistencies, or upstream changes that break the system.
 See the full breakdown of model skewing and how to detect it.